-- 1. Documented evidence of strong U.S. interest on the part of directly and materially affected interested parties - 2.
-Evidence that affected_directly and materially interested ANSI members support the commitment and if appropriate, support the recommendation of ANSI to serve as secretariat - 3.
+- 1. Documented evidence of strong U.S. interest on the part of directly and materially interested parties - 2.
+Evidence that directly and materially interested ANSI members support the commitment and if appropriate, support the recommendation of ANSI to serve as secretariat - 3.
 Availability of a minimum three year financial and technical commitment to support the activity - 4.
 Availability of competent staff and administrative resources to administer the secretariat, including an agreement to complete mandatory training offered by ANSI to support compliance with ISO and ANSI procedures governing the administration of the international secretariat - 1.5.5 Delegation of Administration of Secretariats to ISO Committees.
-The AIC shall make all decisions concerning the assignment of the administration of secretariats, including the granting, continuance, transfer or withdrawal of such assignments to ANSI or external organizations.

-1.5.5.1 Decision by ANSI ISO Council (AIC).
-In determining the assignment or transfer of administration of a secretariat, the AIC, in consultation with relevant ANSI leadership, shall follow the guiding principle that assignment or delegation shall be made to ANSI, or, if supported by the affected interested parties or if not to ANSI, then to another external organization-based on support by the affected interested parties and feasibility, pursuant to the criteria in 1.5.5.2 and 1.5.5.3, respectively.
+The AIC shall make all decisions concerning the assignment of the administration of secretariats, including the granting, continuance, transfer or withdrawal of such assignments to ANSI or external organizations. - 1.5.5.1 Decision by ANSI ISO Council (AIC).
+In determining the assignment or transfer of administration of a secretariat, the AIC, in consultation with relevant ANSI leadership, shall follow the guiding principle that assignment or delegation shall be made to ANSI, or, if not to ANSI, then to another external organization pursuant to the criteria in 1.5.5.2 and 1.5.5.3, respectively.

 Any decision of the AIC pursuant to section 1.5.4 or 1.5.5 shall be announced in ANSI's Standards Action.
-Any directly and materially affected interest U.S. National Interested Party may appeal the decision of the AIC in accordance with section 3.
+Any U.S. National Interested Party may appeal the decision of the AIC in accordance with section 3.
 The appeal shall be filed in writing with the Secretary of the AIC within 15 working days of the announcement of the action by the AIC in Standards Action.